Vishnuvardhan (actor): Frequent collaboration

 Vishnuvardhan's pairing with director H.R.
 Bhargava is considered one of the best pairings of Kannada film industry.
 His first film with H.R.
 Bhargava was Asaadhya Aliya which was successful.
 He has a total of 23 films with H.R.
 Bhargava.
-To name a few are Guru Shishyaru, Jeevana Chakra, Karunamayi, Jana Nayaka, Hrudaya Geethe, Karna, Mathe Haditu Kogile, Onde Guri, Krishna Nee Begane Baaro, Shiva Shankar, Bangarada Kalasa.
+To name a few are Guru Shishyaru, Jeevana Chakra, Karunamayi, Jana Nayaka, Hrudaya Geethe, Karna, Mathe Haditu Kogile, Onde Guri, Krishna Nee Begane Baro, Shiva Shankar, Bangarada Kalasa.